 While they’re advertising is fun, Casper is serious about their mattress.
 They’ve got a testing lab where they monitor and test products, and have 30 engineers on staff.
 They even worked with a renowned polymer chemist to make our base foam more durable.

 Today Casper has the Original Casper mattress which they continue to innovate on.
 It’s been re-engineered to add more support in places you need it like your hips and shoulders.

 Don’t forget to always use a mattress protector with your mattress.
 Casper does carry a highly rated mattress protector to go with your bed.
 As we say never let your bed go naked.
 You don’t want moisture getting into the mattress and breaking it down.
 You want your mattress to last and be sanitary so be sure to protect it.

 Go to Official Website

 That wraps up our Casper mattress review.
 What do you think of this movie star mattress?
-Let me know in the comments and check the video description for a link to buy along with ourCasper promo code UNBOX50 to save $50 if you decide to try one out.
+Let me know in the comments and check the video description for a link to buy along with ourCasper promo code UNBOX to save $100 if you decide to try one out.